nilin/rl-diversity/README.md

-# Diversity in RL Finetuning
+# Diversity in RL Finetuning through Muon Variants

 Small experiments for testing whether Muon or Soft-Muon reduces scalar-RL diversity collapse on the VPO paper's Maze-style setting.